eove/orca/docs/story/security-first.md

 "And that's totally the way we are going to secure the communication on the second arrow of my drawing !", added Shuri.

+"What happens it a Intermediate CA is hacked ?", asked Jules.

+"Then the Root CA create a document saying that this Intermediate CA is not  valid anymore and publish it for everyone to see.", answered Adira.

+"That's what we call revoking a certificate.
+When we validate a certificate, we regularly check if it had been revoked.", completed Shuri.

-"Ok, but, what about the first arrow ?
+"Ok, I thing I understant.
+But, what about the first arrow ?
 Can't we do exactly the same thing ?", asked Jules, puzzled.

 "Yes, we can, but we can do even better !", answerd Shuri, "The issue with the password it that we still have to send it to the server.
 That means that if the server is compromised, all passwords needs to be changed because the server saw them."